rohitpugazh/TARS/README.md

 2. Wait for TARS to initialize (you'll see "TARS initialized.
 Humor: 90%, Honesty: 90%")

-3. Speak when prompted or use the wake word to start a conversation
+3. Speak when prompted or use the wake word "Hey TARS" to start a conversation

 4. Press Ctrl+C to exit the conversation